DeveloperZeeshu/Nearbuy/README.md

 ## 🧭 How It Works

 1. **User searches** for a product.
-2. **Backend fetches nearby shops** using GeoJSON location data in MongoDB.
+2. **Backend fetches nearby shops** using location data in MongoDB.
 3. **Products are filtered** by shop proximity, category, and availability.
 4. **Shops are displayed** with price, distance, and Google Maps links.
 5. **Shop owners manage products** via secure dashboard.